Average Depth is about 2 1/2 to 4 feet

 Watts Bridge shows the approximate water Eagle Bluff will receive in 12 Hours.
 And Chewey Bridge shows approximate water we will receive in 6 Hours.
+Combs Bridge is just south of Eagle Bluff Beach.
 Actual river levels you will experience for your float may need adjusted up or down due to other factors we have learned over the decades.

 Some River Levels should be left to the professionals with proper safety gear

 Please call us and we will be happy to explain how it is effecting the river.
 Also we have provided these buttons to access the current river level gauges used by the USGS (United States Geological Service).

 Much depends on how high the water table is in the valley when the rain starts to fall.
 The lower the water table the slower the rain brings up the river level.
 Sometimes significant rain fall increase the river depth very little.
 However, if the water table is high (aka ground saturated) then the river can rise more quickly.
 There are many variables involved, including where you are floating on the river.
 We might not be able to float in the morning, but may float in the afternoon.